-Indemnification of officers
+Indemnification of Officers

-During the financial year, NBCF paid a premium of \$12.7k (2021: \$11.5k) for insurance to indemnify Directors and Officers against any matter arising from any wrongful act committed by them in their capacity as Directors.
+During the financial year, NBCF paid a premium of \$15.5k (2022: \$12.7k) for insurance to indemnify Directors and Officers against any matter arising from any wrongful act committed by them in their capacity as Directors.

-The liabilities insured are for legal costs incurred in defending civil or criminal proceedings that may be brought against them in their capacity as officers of NBCF, and any other payments arising from liabilities incurred by the officers in connection with such proceedings.
+The liabilities insured are for legal costs incurred in defending civil or criminal proceedings that may be brought against the Directors and Officers in their capacity as officers of NBCF, and any other payments arising from liabilities incurred by the Officers in connection with such proceedings.
 This does not include such liabilities that arise from: